rachelngordon/rachelngordon.github.io/_pages/3_academic.md

 ### Projects

-#### Deep Learning-Enabled Reconstruction of Highly Undersampled Breast MRIs
+#### Deep Learning-Enabled Reconstruction of Highly Undersampled MRIs

 I am currently working on a new deep learning method for MRI reconsturction of highly undersampled k-space data.